nelhage/blog.nelhage.com/_posts/2010-07-04-implementing-an-edsl-in-cpp.markdown

     struct test_suite s = {
      .suite_name = "Example test suite",
      .cases = {
-       &hellip;
+       …
      }
     };

-because that "&hellip;" is going to have arbitrary code shoved in it.
+because that "…" is going to have arbitrary code shoved in it.

 The solution is to take advantage of a feature of the ELF object file format, and some GCC extensions that let us take advantage of it.